 At the beginning of the pandemic, I went a little crazy with hoarding fabric and ordering craft subscription boxes.

-All that to say, I’ve gotten quite a few Annie’s Kit clubs delivered over the last year!
-I decided it was time to chronicle my experiences and show y’all what was inside some of my kits.
+As such, I’ve gotten quite a few Annie’s Kit clubs delivered over the last year!
+I decided it was time to chronicle my experiences and show what was inside some of my kits.

 I’ll first do a quick unboxing of each of my recent Annie’s Kit Club boxes.
-Then, I’ll give a little more information about the company and overall experience.
-Lastly, I’ll complete this Annie’s Kit Club review with a few things I’m not totally in love with.
+Then, I’ll give a little more information about the company and my overall experience.
+Lastly, I’ll complete this Annie’s Kit Club review with a few things I’m not in love with.

-As a sneak peek, though, the boxes are always of great quality, the projects are fun, and the overall experience is positive.
-They can be pricey with the shipping costs added in, but you’re paying for more than just the raw materials.
+As a sneak peek, though, the boxes are of great quality, the projects are fun, and the overall experience is positive.
+They can be VERY pricey with the shipping costs added in, but you’re paying for more than just the raw materials.
 It’s hard to put a price on inspiration and a project with all the necessary supplies conveniently delivered as a fun surprise to your front door!

 How Does Annie’s Kit Club Work?

 After you’ve selected which kit(s) you would like to receive, simply check out.
 Then, you’ll receive your first kit soon after that.

-Every subsequent month, you’ll receive a new kit delivered to your front door that helps you craft something beautiful!
+Every subsequent month, you receive a new kit delivered to your front door that helps you craft something beautiful!
 Kits auto-renew unless you cancel your subscription, so keep that in mind if you ever want to cancel or put them on hold.